shahriar00/shahriar00/README.md

 ## Hi!
 I am Sazid.

-#### I am a learner in Software Engineering.
-I highly interested in Software Development  and learning new Programming languages.
-I like to learn about new trending or upcoming technologies.
+### I am a learner in Software Engineering.
+I highly interested in Software Development and learning new trending technologies.

 <h3 align="left">Languages and Tools:</h3>